 For additional information on WorkplaceNL, please visit workplacenl.ca.

-Worker Representative: The Worker Representative is responsible for considering the best interests of WorkplaceNL as a whole while ensuring that the implications of Board policies and decisions on workers are identified and considered as part of the governance of the organization.
+WorkplaceNL has identified one vacant position within the Board: Worker Representative.
+The Worker Representative is responsible for considering the best interests of WorkplaceNL as a whole while ensuring that the implications of Board policies and decisions on workers are identified and considered as part of the governance of the organization.